 What treatment will I be reimbursed?

-We only consent if the following 3 conditions are met:
+You will be reimbursed (partially) for a treatment if the following 3 conditions are met:

 - The treatment is in the legal healthcare package of your country of residence.